-- 4 To name your disc, select Volume Label, and then type a name over it.
-RecordNow! assigns a name based on the recording date if you don't type in a name. - 5 Add your data files to the file selection window: - Click the Add Files and Folders button, click the browse folder icon to find and select your file, and then click Add.
+4 To name your disc, select Volume Label, and then type a name over it.
+RecordNow! assigns a name based on the recording date if you don't type in a name.

+- 5 Add your data files to the file selection window: - Click the Add Files and Folders button, find and select your folders and files, and then click Add.
 Repeat this step until all files are added.

 Drag your file from your desktop or from anywhere in Windows Explorer into the file selection window.
 Repeat this step until all files are added.

 NOTE: You can rename your files in the file selection window by selecting and typing over the current name.
 This does not affect the original files on your hard disk drive.